 Signs in Highway Right of Way

 Wisconsin Statutes prohibit all signs except official traffic signs from being placed within the right-of-way of any street or highway.
 Prohibited signs include but are not limited to advertising, realty, political, rummage sale and directional.
-Any prohibited sign found by the Kenosha County Division of Highways will be removed and disposed of.
+Any prohibited sign found by the Kenosha County Division of Highways will be removed and disposed of in accordance with the Political, Advertising and Unpermitted Signs in County Rights-of-Way procedure.